-12.3.1 Each Study Group shall identify, to the Director, Questions that may be suppressed because studies have been completed, may no longer be necessary or have been superseded.
+13.3.1 Each Study Group shall identify, to the Director, Questions that may be suppressed because studies have been completed, may no longer be necessary or have been superseded.
 Decisions to delete Questions should take into account the status of telecommunication technology, which may differ from country to country and between Regions.

-12.3.2 The deletion of existing Recommendations shall follow a two-stage process:
+13.3.2 The deletion of existing Questions shall follow a two-stage process:

 – agreement to the deletion by a Study Group if no delegation representing a Member State attending the meeting opposes the deletion;